EddieTheEd/Obsidian-Vault/002_Notes/English Essay Draft 2.md

 Thus, by utilising dialogue, imagery and personification, both texts successfully promote a value of human connection, and promote an antagonising attitude towards technology's effects on individuality.
 Furthermore, the texts critiques contemporary society's degrading attitudes towards individuality.
 This works to challenge the more technologically-inclined audience, opposing their progressive and endearing attitude towards technology, and a sense of disregard for technology's effect on individuality.
 Both text's expression of concern regarding technology's threat to individuality seeks to resonate with their audience.
 Both authors utilise their texts to promote their personal uneasiness over the looming threats to modern society.

-# Quotes

-**The Pedestrian**

-1. **Human connection/family/cultural values**
-	1. "he was alone in this world of A.D.
-2053, or as good as alone,"
-	2. "it was not unequal to walking through a graveyard"
-	3. "Sudden gray phantoms seemed to manifest upon inner room walls... there were whisperings and murmurs where a window in a tomb-like building was still open."
-	4. "an entire street [would] be startled by the passing of a lone figure,"
-	5. "The street was silent and long and empty,"
-	6. "In ten years of walking... he had never met another person walking,"
-	7.
-2. **Society's attitudes towards individuality**
-	1. "he was alone in this world of A.D.
-2053, or as good as alone,"
-3. **Critical attitude towards technology and its effects on individuality.**
-	1. "this one lone car wandering and wandering the empty streets."

-**Immersion**

-1. **Human connection/family/cultural values**
-	1.
-2. **Society's attitudes towards individuality**
-	1.
-3. **Critical attitude towards technology and its effects on individuality.**
-	1.